 Dosage Adjustment Or Interruption

 To prevent treatment failure, avoid reducing the dosage of OLYSIO or interrupting treatment.
-If treatment with OLYSIO is discontinued because of adverse reactions or inadequate on-treatment virologic response, OLYSIO treatment must not be reinitiated.
+If treatment with OLYSIO is discontinued because of adverse reactions or inadequate on-treatment virologic response, OLYSIO treatment must not be reinitiated [see WARNINGS AND PRECAUTIONS].

 If adverse reactions potentially related to the antiviral drug(s) used in combination with OLYSIO occur, refer to the instructions outlined in their respective prescribing information for recommendations on dosage adjustment or interruption.

-If any of the other antiviral drugs used in combination with OLYSIO for the treatment of CHC infection are permanently discontinued for any reason, OLYSIO should also be discontinued.
+If any of the other antiviral drugs used in combination with OLYSIO for the treatment of chronic HCV infection are permanently discontinued for any reason, OLYSIO should also be discontinued.

 Dosage Forms And Strengths